esemve/NiaCoreBundle/README.md

 # NiaCorebundle

-This is the Core Bundle of my personal CMS
+This is the Core Bundle of my personal Symfony based CMS